Washington DC Rental Market Overview

 - Negotiate a clear early termination clause upfront, before you need it

-- Ask for a renewal option with a set rent cap to protect yourself from escalating rents at renewal
+- Renewal options with a set rent cap are commonly negotiated to limit escalation at renewal

 DC commercial leases on K Street with aggressive holdover provisions and personal guaranty requirements that extend well beyond the initial term.
 Residential leases attempting to limit rent control rights (usually unenforceable for covered units).